P0442

 1. 1 Try a proper gas cap tighten first if the light just appeared after fueling.

-2. 2 We smoke-test when the code returns — pinpoints small leaks faster than guessing hoses.
+2. 2 We smoke-test when the code returns — pinpoints small leaks faster than guessing at hoses.

 3. 3 You see where the leak is before we quote valves, caps, or tank components.